akka/akka/akka-docs/src/main/paradox/logging.md

     final DiagnosticLoggingAdapter log = Logging.getLogger(this);
     ```

-Once you have the logger, you just need to add the custom values before you log something.
+Once you have the logger, you need to add the custom values before you log something.
 This way, the values will be put in the SLF4J MDC right before appending the log and removed after.

 @@@ note